 How should the paper be formatted?

-- The paper should be double-spaced throughout; in 12 pt., Times New Roman font; and 4-5 pages, excluding any notes and references.
+- The paper should be no longer than 5 pages, including graphics and excluding any notes, references, or appendices, and double-spaced throughout; in 12 pt., Times New Roman font.

 How should citations be formatted?

 - You are welcome to use any citation style provided that your references are accurate and complete.
 We recommend Vancouver, Chicago, or APA.